A reappraisal of Lagrangians with non-quadratic velocity dependence and branched Hamiltonians: Introduction

 \section{Introduction}

-During the past few years, the study of non-conventional types of dynamical systems, in particular those which are controlled by Lagrangians that are not quadratic in the velocity has entered a new phase of intense development \cite{SW,SW1,SW2,MCZ}.
+During the past few decades, the study of non-conventional types of dynamical systems, in particular those which are controlled by Lagrangians that are not quadratic in the velocity has entered a new phase of intense development \cite{SW,SW1,SW2,MCZ}.
 Such Lagrangians lead to certain exotic Hamiltonians, commonly termed as \textit{branched Hamiltonians}, that have relevance in their applicability to problems of nonlinear dynamics pertaining to autonomous differential equations \cite{bspf, mitso}, and to certain exotic quantum-mechanical models especially in the context of non-hermitian parity-time ($\mathcal{PT}$)-symmetric schemes \cite{bender}, along with their relativistic counterparts \cite{bpm}. \\

-A simple way to see how Lagrangians that are not quadratic in the velocity can lead to sensible dynamical systems is to consider the following toy model \cite{benoy,carinena}: where \(\alpha\) and \(\beta\) are real numbers satisfying \(\alpha\beta > 0\), and \(\alpha x + \beta \dot{x} \neq 0\).
-Notice that the Lagrangian cannot be expressed as the difference between the kinetic and potential energies; such Lagrangians shall be referred to as \textit{nonstandard}.
-A direct computation reveals that the Euler-Lagrange equation is
+A simple way to see how Lagrangians that are not quadratic in the velocity can lead to meaningful dynamical systems is to consider the following toy model \cite{benoy,carinena} (see also, Refs. \cite{CFN,CGR09}): where \(\alpha\) and \(\beta\) are real numbers satisfying \(\alpha\beta > 0\).
+We may also require that \(\alpha x + \beta \dot{x} \neq 0\), i.e., that the velocity phase space accessible to the system is defined as a subset of \(\mathbb{R}^2\).\\

+Notice that the Lagrangian cannot be expressed as the difference between the kinetic and potential energies; such Lagrangians shall be referred to as \textit{nonstandard}, i.e., in this paper we will be adopting such a nomenclature in which the term `nonstandard Lagrangian' would refer to a Lagrangian with a non-quadratic velocity dependence\footnote{A linear dependence on the velocity makes the Hessian matrix singular resulting in a singular Legendre transform while passing from the Lagrangian to the Hamiltonian formalism (see for example, Ref. \cite{dirac}).
+We do not address such cases here and deal with Lagrangians that have velocity dependence either in excess of quadratic powers or in inverse powers.}.\\